 The number of failures to tolerate determines when an alert is sent.
 The system recomputes a failover plan as the state of the pool changes.
 It uses this computation to identify the pool capacity and how many more failures are possible without loss of the liveness guarantee for protected VMs.
 A system alert is generated when this computed value falls below the specified value for

-Specify the number of failures to tolerate parameter.
+ha-host-failures-to-tolerateparameter.
 The value must be less than or equal to the computed value:

 xe pool-param-set ha-host-failures-to-tolerate=2 uuid=pool-uuid